Phase: Final Design

 • Provide a swale or buffer beside the shoulder

-• The Lover Interchange (Exit 36) will be reconstructed as a full access diamond interchange.
+• Reconstruct Lover Interchange (Exit 36) as a full access diamond interchange

-• The bridge that carries Twin Bridges Road over I-70 at the interchange will be raised approximately 4.5 feet to provide adequate clearance over I-70 and have three lanes with one lane in each direction and a center turn lane.
+• Raise the bridge carrying Twin Bridges Road over I-70 at the Lover interchange by approximately 4.5 feet to provide adequate clearance over I-70.
+The bridge will have three lanes with one lane in each direction and a center turn lane.

 Project Mapping